janbols/blogger/2018-05-01 about doing lego style validation.md

 tl;dr: *With functional programming, you can define reusable validation rules and a way to combine and chain them.
 For this you can make use of existing libraries or grow your own.*

 ## Validating a person form

 Take the following example:

-We want to validate a web form with of person data.
+We want to validate a web form with person data.
 More specifically we have fields like `firstName`, `lastName`, `age` and `email`.
 ```java
 public class PersonForm {